 It is made of aluminium and is attached to the vehicle using chromium-based non-removable locks.
 The registration plate in the left corner features a hologram of Ashoka Chakra hot-stamped in blue on the surface.
 It measures 20mm x 20mm.
 A laser-engraved 10-digit PIN (permanent identification number) is laser-engraved at the bottom left corner of the plate.

-To purchase an HSRP number plate online or colour-coded sticker, go to the relevant online portal and complete the required documentation process.
-You will need your vehicle registration number, Chassis number, and Engine number to book an appointment and get the HSRP car number plate online
+To purchase an HSRP number plate online or a colour-coded sticker, go to the relevant online portal and complete the required documentation process.
+You will need your vehicle registration number, Chassis number, and Engine number to book an appointment and get the HSRP car number plate online.

 25th January 2020